oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-events.md

  *  `DomainProcessingAborted`:  The operator stopped processing a domain when the operator encountered a fatal error or a failure that persisted after the specified maximum number of retries.
  *  `DomainValidationError`:  A validation error or warning is found in a domain resource.
 Please refer to the event message for details.
  *  `NamespaceWatchingStarted`: The operator has started watching for domains in a namespace.
  *  `NamespaceWatchingStopped`: The operator has stopped watching for domains in a namespace.
+Note that the creation of this event in a domain namespace is the operator's best effort only; the event will not be generated if the required Kubernetes privilege is removed when a namespace is no longer managed by the operator.

 #### Operator-generated event details

-Each operator-generated event contains the following fields:
+Each operator-generated event in a domain namespace contains the following fields:
  *  `metadata`
     *  `namespace`:  Same as the domain resource namespace.
     *  `labels`:   `weblogic.createdByOperator=true` and, for a domain event, `weblogic.domainUID=<domainUID>`.